Virtual Academy Music Lessons

 Microsoft Teams is one of the most secure video conferencing platforms.
 In addition, it is one of the best for privacy of personal information and safeguarding.

-Once you have registered and paid for your lessons you will be sent a How to Guide for Parents/Carers, explaining how your tutor will schedule the lessons.
+Once you have registered you will be sent a How to Guide for Parents/Carers, explaining how your tutor will schedule the lessons.

 There is no additional cost to using Microsoft Teams for Online Lessons.

 To join the NCIE Virtual Academy you will need the following:

 Join the NCIE Virtual Academy

 You can enrol onto the NCIE Virtual Academy via the link below to Paritor.